platformer/typst-algorithms/algo.typ

 // state value for storing current comment-styles passed to algo
 #let _algo-comment-styles = state("_algo-comment-styles", (:))

-// counter to track the number of lines in an algo element
-#let _algo-line-ckey = "_algo-line"

-// state value to track the current indent level in an algo element
+// State value to track the indent level of each line of an algo element.
+// Is a list where the ith element is an integer indicating the indent
+//   level of the (i+1)th line, since the first line cannot be indented.
-#let _algo-indent-level = state("_algo-indent-level", 0)
+#let _algo-indent-levels = state("_algo-indent-levels", ())

-// state value to track whether the current context is an algo element
+// State value to track the comments on each line of an algo element.
-#let _algo-in-algo-context = state("_algo-in-algo-context", false)

-// state value for storing algo comments
-// dictionary that maps algo ids (as strings) to a dictionary that maps
-//   line indexes (as strings) to the comment appearing on that line
+// Is a list where the ith element is the content of the comment on
+//   the ith line.
-#let _algo-comment-dicts = state("_algo-comment-dicts", (:))
+#let _algo-comments = state("_algo-comments", ())

 // list of default keywords that will be highlighted by strong-keywords
 #let _algo-default-keywords = (